 Bottom line: It is to your advantage to seek a legal solution for your situation so that you can safeguard your time with your child and safeguard your peace of mind.

 What questions do you have about child custody?
 Get the answers you need by speaking with one of our divorce and family law specialists.
-Schedule your free attorney consultation today.
+Schedule your initial attorney consultation today.
 Safeguard time with your kids by calling us at 888-888-0919, or please click the button below.